blackducksoftware/perceptor-scanner/README.md

 ## Structure

-The perceptor-scanner abstraction includes the image facade and the scanning implementation.
+This repo includes the standard image facade and scanning implementations.

-Both or either are replacable, so long as the API calls and responses are effectively the same.
+Both or either may be swapped out by alternate implementations, so long as the REST APIs are maintained.

 ## Intended use

  Perceptor-scanner pod consisting of 2 containers:
  - perceptor-imagefacade: makes tar files of docker images available for scanning
- - perceptor-scanner: downloads a scanclient from the hub upon startup, and uses the scan client to scan docker images pulled by the imagefacade
+ - perceptor-scanner: downloads a scan client from the hub upon startup, and uses the scan client to scan docker images pulled by the imagefacade

 ## Testing